pablox-cl/dotfiles-b/README.md

 > Never leave home without them

-**ALERT: I had to push force this, so sorry if somebody uses this.
+> **ALERT: I had to push force this, so sorry if somebody uses this.
 I mostly ordered stuff here, so I didn't change anything.
 I suggest to remove everything and clone this repo again.**

 A *n*-times try to keep my dotfiles managed.
-This time with the awesome [rcm][] to manage the files and [prezto][] as the main (zsh) framework.
-Please take in mind this config assumes prezto installed, so a lot of stuff it's likely not to work as intended if you don't have to.
+This time with the awesome [rcm][] to manage the dotfiles and [prezto][] as the main (zsh) framework.
+Please take in mind this config assumes prezto installed, so a lot of stuff it's likely not to work as intended if you don't have it.

 ### Prerequisites

-+ Zsh 4.3.10 (though I'm using 5.0.2, so I *guess* it's okay)
++ Zsh 4.3.10 (though I'm using 5.0.5, so I *guess* it's okay)
-+ Prezto
 + ~~Correctly configured `systemd --user` (optional)~~

 Install